 3. Adds mediation requirements.

-In the case that a resolution is reached to resolve [the issues in] the due process hearing request through the mediation process, the parties shall execute a legally binding agreement that sets forth such resolution and that:
+In the case that a resolution is reached to resolve the issues in the request for a due process hearing through the mediation process, the parties shall execute a legally binding agreement that sets forth such resolution and that: